How to Measure SEO Success: The Metrics That Actually Matter

 Every metric in your dashboard should answer a question.
 If you can't explain what action you'd take when a metric changes, remove it.

 For now, track your CTR trends.
 If CTR drops but rankings hold steady, AI Overviews might be capturing clicks.
-The solution isn't to panic - it's to ensure your content gets cited in those summaries through proper E-E-A-T signals.
+The solution isn't to panic.
+It's to ensure your content gets cited in those summaries through proper E-E-A-T signals.

 If you're just starting to take SEO measurement seriously, focus on three metrics: